Who Will You Run To

 "Who Will You Run To" is a song recorded by American rock band Heart.
 It was composed by Diane Warren and released as a single from Heart's ninth studio album, Bad Animals.

 "Who Will You Run To" is one of a long list of hit songs written by Warren.
-Heart's version of her song became the band's eighth U.S. top-ten single, peaking at number seven.
+Heart's version of her song became the band's eighth U.S. top-ten single.
 It also climbed to number thirty in the UK Singles Chart, where it was also available as a 12" single.
 An extended rock version of the song was Heart's first UK CD single release.

 Cash Box called it a "powerful melodic rocker."